Title II, Part A Frequently Asked Questions

 If a district requires certain professional development for every teacher to improve instruction, would using Title II, Part A funds be supplanting?

 It depends.
-If the professional development is required by state law or by local policy, then using Title II, Part A funds to pay for the training would be a supplanting issue.
-However, if the training is required of teachers as part of the LEA’s districtwide plan or the teachers’ individual growth plan, rather than prescribed by state law or local policy, the training could be provided with Title II, Part A funds.
+If professional development is required by state law or local policy, then using Title II, Part A funds to pay for the training would be a supplanting issue.
+However, if the training is required of teachers as part of the LEA’s districtwide plan or the teachers’ individual growth plan rather than prescribed by state law or local policy, the training could be provided with Title II, Part A funds.

 Who is eligible to receive services that are provided through Title II, Part A funds?